 Throughout the day, your mind will try to pull you back into the dilemma, over and over again.
 But if this was truly helpful, you'd already have resolved your dilemma, wouldn't you?
 So practice 'naming the story'.
 For example, try saying to yourself, 'Aha!
 Here it is again.
 The "stay or leave" story.
-Thanks mind; I know you're trying to help, and it's okay - I've got this covered.'
+Thanks mind.'
 Then focus your attention on doing some meaningful, values-guided activity.
 You will probably find it helpful to remind yourself, 'I'll think about this later, in my scheduled reflection time'.

-Step 9: Open Up & Make Room
+Step 9: Expand

 Feelings of anxiety will almost certainly arise - again and again and again - whichever option you choose.
-So practice opening up & making room for those feelings (covered in week 6).
+So practice expansion.
+Breathe into those feelings.
+Open up and make room for them.
 Acknowledge to yourself, 'Here's anxiety.'
 Remind yourself, 'This is normal.
 It's what everybody feels in a challenging situation with an uncertain outcome.'